intel-analytics/ipex-llm/docs/readthedocs/source/doc/PythonAPI/Chronos/forecasters.rst

 TCMFForecaster
 ----------------------------------------

-Analytics Zoo Chronos TCMFForecaster provides an efficient way to forecast high dimensional time series.
+Chronos TCMFForecaster provides an efficient way to forecast high dimensional time series.

 TCMFForecaster is based on DeepGLO algorithm, which is a deep forecasting model which thinks globally and acts locally.
 You can refer to `the deepglo paper <https://arxiv.org/abs/1905.03806>`__ for more details.